switchboardoperator/switchboard-operator/README.md

 - `description`: Is shown during the tests, so you can properly know where the logs come from.
 - `input`: The payload the queue should receive as input.
 - `output`: How should it look after exiting.
+- `actions`: Same as `output`, but action-specific.
+This way you can check any operator at any point of its execution.
+Each action must have an `output` definition.
+A `description` field is optional.
 - `response`: Used by the HTTP plugin mock.
 Mocks responses for every specified `actionName`.

 Once you have your operator and your `operators-tester.json` properly filled, you can test them with the specific `test-operators` task: